13,600 students from marginalised groups dropped out of IITs, IIMs in five years: Education Ministry

 The Union minister said that the government was taking steps such as reduction in fees, establishment of more institutes, scholarships and priority access to national level scholarships to help students from marginalised sections to pursue higher education.

-“For the welfare of SC/ST students the schemes like ‘waiver of tuition fees in IITs’, grant of national scholarships under Central Sector Scheme, scholarships in Institutes etc are also there,” he added.
+“For the welfare of SC/ST students the schemes like ‘waiver of tuition fees in IITs’, grant of national scholarships under Central Sector Scheme, scholarships in institutes etc are also there,” he added.

 Sarkar said that to address problems faced by students from the Scheduled Castes and Scheduled Tribes, educational institutions “have set up mechanisms such as SC/ST students’ cells, Equal Opportunity Cell, Student Grievance Cell, Student Grievance Committee, Students Social Club, Liaison officers [and] Liaison Committee”.